-The Authorization Code Grant flow is described in the Globus Auth Specification
+The Authorization Code Grant flow is described in the Globus Auth Specification oauth2_get_dependent_tokens (token, additional_params=None)

 Does a Dependent Token Grant against Globus Auth.
 This exchanges a token given to this client for a new set of tokens which give it access to resource servers on which it depends.
 This grant type is intended for use by Resource Servers playing out the following scenario: